warp-contracts/warp/docs/BUNDLED_CONTRACT.md

 ## Contract transaction retrieval via Arweave gateway

 1. Directly via `response.bundleContractId` - e.g. https://arweave.net/Yy9WoplIYqy03O7_ovUr4TrvwryxHEneuNep7ATDftI
-   **NOTE 1** The response object contains the full, original tx - including its data and id
+   **NOTE 1** The response object contains the full, original tx - including its data and id (`hs9JlOG0LMkTa4VdJ-nf6I46kLbWbCpvZczdl3N-ASQ` in this case).
-   - `hs9JlOG0LMkTa4VdJ-nf6I46kLbWbCpvZczdl3N-ASQ` in this case.
    **NOTE 2** The `data` field contains the original contract's data.
 Usually it is an initial contract state or an asset - for AtomicNFT contracts.
    **NOTE 3** The `Yy9WoplIYqy03O7_ovUr4TrvwryxHEneuNep7ATDftI` is the Bundlr's tx id - assigned by the `bundlr.createTransaction()`.
    It is part of `ANS-104` bundle, that is uploaded to Arweave by Bundlr network - with the original tx as a `data-item`.